-Pop artist Roy Lichtenstein was born in manhattan.
-He studied with the painter Reginald Marsh at the Art Students League.
-Lichenstein was conscripted to the US Army with the outbreak of World War II.
-After the war he received his BFA and MFA from Ohio State University.
-Until 1963 he held various teaching positions.
-During the 1960s, along with Andy Warhol and Jasper Johns, Lichtenstein became a leading figure in the Pop Art movement.
-His work was heavily influenced by popular advertising and comic book style, an approach that he continued for the rest of his career.
-After his death the Roy Lichtenstein Foundation was established in 1999.
-A major retrospective opened at the Art Institute of Chicago in May 2012 before going to the National Gallery of Art in Washington, Tate Modern in London, and the Centre Pompidou in Paris in 2013.
+American artist Roy Lichtenstein studied at the Art Students League.
+He was conscripted to the US Army during World War II, after which he attended Ohio State University.
+In the 1960s, along with Andy Warhol and Jasper Johns, Lichtenstein became a leading figure in the Pop Art movement.
+A major travelling retrospective of his work took place at the Art Institute of Chicago, the National Gallery of Art, Washington, Tate Modern, London, and the Centre Pompidou in Paris between 2012 and 2013.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.